martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 ## New Labels for Other Documents

 The IETF publishes informational and experimental documents.
-The expectations around what level of agreement is necessary to publish these documents is far less than those that it publishes on the standards track and so these documents should use other labels.
+The expectations around what level of agreement is necessary to publish these documents differs from documents published on the standards track.
+These documents should use other labels.

 The IETF publishes best current practice (BCP) documents that describe its own processes.
 These don't codify agreement about a protocol inasmuch as they don't describe something implemented in software.
 They do follow the same processes and require similar levels of agreement.
-Use of the RFC label for BCP documents is appropriate, though there is no inherent reason not to use another label, particularly if other labels are created for documents from different sources.
+Use of the RFC label for BCP documents is appropriate, though there is no inherent reason not to use another label either.

 Similarly, the IRTF and IAB produce documents that do not represent an agreement in the same way.
 These documents should use other labels.